 Glad to QSL for IOTA NA-058, grid EM91 and/or Glynn County Georgia.
 I upload to LoTW on a daily basis.
 QSLs direct or via buro will be responded to as quickly as possible.
 I work mostly CW (>97% of QSOs), some SSB, and I've been working PSK31 since Dec 2009, and JT65 on HF since Jan 2011.
 I will be happy to make skeds if you need a QSL.

 Note: I've been having trouble getting QSL cards from the bureau.
 I'm not sure why.
-A recent envelope (Nov 2012) had 31 cards for QSOs from 2000 to 2004.
-More recently (Mar 2013) I received about 160 cards, mostly for 2011 and 2012 QSOs.
+An envelope in Nov 2012 had 31 cards for QSOs from 2000 to 2004.
+In Mar 2013 I received about 160 cards, mostly for 2011 and 2012 QSOs.
 July 2014 I got a Bonanza of QSL cards in a big box.
 It will take some time to go through them.
 So if you have QSLed through the bureau, please be patient.
 I've contacted the 8th area and they are looking into why I have not received more envelopes.
 If you really need the QSL, send your QSL requests directly to me, and I will be happy to confirm.

 I operate from our retirement home on St. Simons Island, one of the barrier islands along the Atlantic coast of Georgia.
 We have great shrimp, beautiful 300-year-old Live Oak trees with Spanish moss, a great beach, and wonderful bike riding trails.
 I keep busy doing woodworking, and I would be happy to exchange ideas, photos, etc. for woodworking projects.